 There’s something about seeing or hearing water that’s so calming.
 Science says water is full of negative ions that balance out the positive ions we get from gadgets.
 It also stimulates mindfulness, evokes creativity, and induces meditative states.

 You want your garden to provide the same benefits for you.
 The best way to do this is to add a water feature to your garden.
 It can be a modern or traditional fountain.
+You can check out Outdoor Art Pros and compare among different water fountains.

 It doesn’t have to be the centerpiece or focus of your garden either.
 It can be part of the wall bordering your garden.
 For the most relaxation, place your water feature a short distance from the tables and chairs.